The toolings of the press brake are divided into two parts.

 Minimum Length of the Flange or Leg

-When selecting V-shape dies, pay attention to the flange length or leg required by the workpiece.
+When selecting V-shaped dies, it's important to pay attention to the flange length or leg required by the workpiece.

-Therefore, the larger the V-shape opening, the larger the minimum flange or leg on the metal plate.
+Therefore, the larger the V-shaped opening, the larger the minimum flange or leg required on the metal plate.

 The toolings of the press brake affect the shape and quality of the bending workpiece.